 Under the Equality Act 2010, all employers and service providers (5) must treat their employees and service users fairly.
-For the District Council:
+For this Council:

-- The council's Cabinet has overall responsibility for this Policy and ensuring adequate resources are provided for its implementation.
-Senior officers and Members will scrutinise progress against the principles set out in this Policy by consistently monitoring the Equality Objectives outlined in Appendix 1. - The council's Overview & Scrutiny Committee is responsible for monitoring and scrutinising this policy and the supporting objectives in terms of the impact it has on the Council's relationship with its communities and in terms of the equality and diversity issues covered by the Policy, where they affect local communities. - The council's Corporate Leadership Team is responsible for overseeing implementation of the Policy and monitoring progress in delivering the supporting objectives . - Service Leads are responsible for ensuring that all aspects of their services comply with the Policy and all staff are informed of their responsibility towards the promotion of equalities.
+- The Council's Cabinet has overall responsibility for this policy and ensuring adequate resources are provided for its implementation.
+Senior officers and Members will scrutinise progress against the principles set out in this policy by consistently monitoring the Equality Objectives outlined in Appendix 1. - The Council's Overview & Scrutiny Committee is responsible for monitoring and scrutinising this policy and the supporting objectives in terms of the impact it has on the Council's relationship with its communities and in terms of the equality and diversity issues covered by this policy, where they affect local communities. - The Council's Corporate Leadership Team is responsible for overseeing implementation of this policy and monitoring progress in delivering the supporting objectives. - Service Leads are responsible for ensuring that all aspects of their services comply with this policy and all staff are informed of their responsibility towards the promotion of equalities.
 Service Leads must also complete Equality Impact

-5 You are a service provider regardless of if the goods, facilities or services you provide are free or paid for.
+You are a service provider regardless of if the goods, facilities or services you provide are free or paid for.